symfony/symfony-docs/contributing/code/standards.rst

   ``tearDown`` methods of PHPUnit tests, which should always be the first methods to increase readability;

-* Declare all the arguments in the same line as the method/function name, no matter how many arguments there are;
+* Declare all the arguments on the same line as the method/function name, no matter how many arguments there are;

 * Use parentheses when instantiating classes regardless of the number of